erkanyeter/demo_blog/packages/obullo/releases/2.0/docs/database/database-connection/README.md

 #### Dsn Connection

-If you are provide a <strong>dsn</strong> connection string you don't need to provide other parameters into <samp>$config</samp> data.
+If you provide a <strong>dsn</strong> connection string you don't need to provide other parameters into <samp>$config</samp> data.
 This is the also same for the config file connection.

 ```php
 $config = array(